SeldonIO/seldon-core/doc/source/workflow/overview.md

 Keep reading to learn more!

+## E2E Serving with Model Servers

+With `Seldon Core` you can take and put it directly into the production using our flexible `Model Servers`.

 ![](../images/e2e-model-serving.svg)

-Usual e2e model serving with Seldon consists of few very important steps:
+Using the so-called `Reusable Model Servers` you can deploy your models into Kubernetes cluster in just a few steps:

-1. *Data Scientist* prepare ML `model` using state of the art libraries (mlflow, dvc, xgboost, scikit-learn just to name a few).
+1. *Data Scientist* prepares ML `model` using state of the art libraries (mlflow, dvc, xgboost, scikit-learn just to name a few).
 2. Trained model is uploaded to the central repository (e.g. S3 storage).
-3. *Software Engineer* prepare a `Model Server` which is uploaded as Docker image to the Image Registry.
+3. *Software Engineer* prepares a `Reusable Model Server` using `Seldon Core` which is uploaded as Docker Image to the Image Registry.
-4. Deployment manifest (`SeldonDeployment` CRD) is created and applied to the Kubernetes cluster.
+4. Deployment manifest (`Seldon Deployment` CRD) is created and applied to the Kubernetes cluster.
 5. Seldon Core `Operator` creates all required Kubernetes resources.
-6. Inference requests are served by Seldon Core `Orchestrator`.
+6. Inference requests sent to the `Seldon Deployment` are passed to all internal models by the `Service Orchestrator`.
-7. Metrics and tracing data is written to the third party systems.
+7. Metrics and tracing data can be collected by leveraging our integrations with third party frameworks.

+If you would be to use the `Non-Reusable Model Servers` in steps 2. and 3. you would prepare a Docker image with your ML Model embedded.
+We discuss difference between these two approaches in the next section.

-## Model Servers
+## Two Types of Model Servers

 With Seldon Core you can build two type of servers: reusable and non-reusable ones.
 Each of these are useful depending on the context and the actual use case.